What is Guantanamo Bay?

 What has Trump said?

-President Trump announced plans to keep the military prison open during his first State of the Union address.
+Trump announced plans to keep the military prison open during his first State of the Union address.

 Before he was running for president, Trump alleged, “Many of the released Guantanamo detainees are now fighting for ISIS and other enemy groups.”